 He is also the recipient of numerous other honours including, the 2006 Gold Medal Award from the Canadian Council of Professional Engineers; the Prix Montfort en sciences (2003); Golden Jubilee Medal of Her Majesty Queen Elizabeth II (2002); NASA Exceptional Service Medal (1997); NASA Space Flight Medals (1984, 1996, 2000); the Canadian Military Decoration(1980); and the Athlone Fellowship (1970).

-When a by-election was called for the Montreal riding of Westmount-Ville Marie in September 2008 Dr. Garneau was nominated as the Liberal Party candidate.
+When a by-election was called for the Montreal riding of Westmount-Ville Marie in September 2008, Dr. Garneau was nominated as the Liberal Party candidate.
 The by-election was cancelled when the general election was called for October 14, 2008.
-He won his riding handily and ran for re-election in the 2011 general election held of May 2nd.
-He was re-elected and has served as House leader for the Liberal Party and Liberal critic for Natural Resources He is currently the Liberal critic for Foreign Affairs, International Trade and La Francophonie.
+He won his riding handily and ran for re-election in the 2011 general election held on May 2nd.
+He was re-elected and has served as House leader for the Liberal Party and Liberal critic for Natural Resources.
+He is currently the Liberal critic for Foreign Affairs, International Trade and La Francophonie.

 Dr. Garneau is married to Pamela Soames and together they have two children, Adrien and George.
 The family lives in Westmount, Quebec where they enjoy an active life in the community.